-Used by women who have a functioning uterus but who are unable to ovulate or do not wish to use their ova (e.g., she is the carrier of a harmful genetic mutation).
+Used by women who have a functioning uterus but who are unable to ovulate or do not wish to use their ova (e.g. she is the carrier of a lethal gene).
 Another ovulating woman is inseminated with donor sperm and the fertilized egg is washed out of the uterus after around five days, before it becomes embedded in the uterine wall.
 Once retrieved, the embryo is implanted into the woman being assisted.
+The main issue with this treatment is the possibility that the embryo might not be washed out before it embeds on the uterine wall.
+If this happens, the donor needs to decide whether or not she wants to have an abortion.
 This process allows women who do not produce viable ova to use a donor egg, but fertilization occurs in the fallopian tube rather than in vitro.